pivotal/docs-tap/install.md

-# Installing part II: profiles
+# Installing Part II: Profiles

 This document describes how to install Tanzu Application Platform packages from the Tanzu Application Platform package repository.